jamesrochabrun/SwiftOpenAI/README.md

 ![Simulator Screen Recording - iPhone 15 - 2023-11-09 at 17 12 06](https://github.com/jamesrochabrun/SwiftOpenAI/assets/5378604/db2cbb3b-0c80-4ac8-8fe5-dbb782b270da)

-For more details about how to also uploadin base 64 encoded images in iOS check the [ChatVision](https://github.com/jamesrochabrun/SwiftOpenAI/tree/main/Examples/SwiftOpenAIExample/SwiftOpenAIExample/Vision) demo on the Examples section of this package.
+For more details about how to also uploading base 64 encoded images in iOS check the [ChatVision](https://github.com/jamesrochabrun/SwiftOpenAI/tree/main/Examples/SwiftOpenAIExample/SwiftOpenAIExample/Vision) demo on the Examples section of this package.

 ### Embeddings
 Parameters